Eliraz-Madar/Question-DB/README.md

     git clone https://github.com/Eliraz-Madar/Question-DB.git
     cd Question-DB
    ```

 2. **Set Up the Database**:
    - Use the provided SQL scripts to create tables and insert sample data.
    - Ensure the database connection is properly configured in the application settings.

 3. **Run the Application**:
    - Compile and execute the project using your preferred IDE or command line.
+   - make sure to include the necessery javaFX jar's
+   - past this arguments in the run inviroment if needed
+   - modify %PATH_TO_FX% to the lib of the javaFX sdk
+     ```VM arguments
+     javac --module-path %PATH_TO_FX% --add-modules javafx.controls HelloFX.java
+     ```

 ## Contribution Guidelines
 We welcome contributions to improve the Automated Examination System!
 To contribute: